Marienberg Fortress: Outer court and outer bastions

 The outer court is made up of the Neues Zeughaus and the Kommandantenhaus (both early 18th century).
 Access to this part of the fortress is by the Schönborntor.

-The outer bastions - Bastei Cesar, Bastei St. Johann Nepomuk, Bastei St. Johann Baptist and Bastei St. Nikolaus – surrounding the castle were built under Johann Philipp von Schönborn from 1649 to 1658.
+The outer bastions surrounding the castle – Bastei Cesar, Bastei St. Johann Nepomuk, Bastei St. Johann Baptist and Bastei St. Nikolaus – were built under Johann Philipp von Schönborn from 1649 to 1658.

 Further out, more bastions once existed, but some were built over or are now covered by parks.
 However, extensive outworks from the early 18th century remain around the core fortress, notably to the west.
 These are pierced by the inner and outer Höchberger Tor.

 To the south is the squat Maschikuliturm, designed by Balthasar Neumann, architect of the Residenz, the last tower to be added to the fortress in the 1720s.
 The south-easternmost point is the bastion Höllenschlund.

 Today

 Today, Festung Marienberg is mostly accessible to the public.
 This includes the Scherenbergtor (gate), the Burgfried (keep), Saint Mary's Church and the well house.

 Since 1946, the Baroque Zeughaus (armory), originally built 1702-1712 but reconstructed after being destroyed in 1866 and 1945, houses the Museum für Franken, formerly the Mainfränkisches Museum, a collection of Franconian works of art from the Middle Ages to the Baroque period, including world-famous Gothic sculptures by Tilman Riemenschneider.
-There is also a collection of earlier artefacts from Franconia, stretching back to the paleolithic period.
+There is also a collection of earlier artefacts from Franconia, stretching back to the Paleolithic period.
 Founded in 1913 as Fränkisches Luitpoldmuseum in the town, the museum's previous location was destroyed by British bombers in March 1945.
-In 1950-1954, the Echterbastei (also damaged in the bombing) was rebuilt and the museum expanded into this part of the fortress.
+In 1950–1954, the Echterbastei (also damaged in the bombing) was rebuilt and the museum expanded into this part of the fortress.

-The Fürstenbaumuseum in the Fürstenbau (palas) of the fortress, established in the 1930s (originally as two museums), offers a stroll through 1,200 years of Würzburg's history.
+The Fürstenbaumuseum in the Fürstenbau (palas) of the fortress, established in the 1930s (originally as two museums), relates 1,200 years of the history of Würzburg and the fortress.
 It features the Bibra Stairs and apartments, and the Julius Echter apartments.
-These do not contain the original furnishments (either lost in the Swedish sacking of the castle or transported to the new Residenz in 1720), but period pieces.
-There are also exhibits of ecclesial treasures as well as on the history of Würzburg and the fortress.
+These do not contain the original furnishments, which were either lost in the Swedish sacking of the castle or transported to the new Residenz in 1720, but period pieces.
+There are also exhibits of ecclesial treasures.

-There are also two restaurants in the fortress.
+There are two restaurants in the fortress.